 17. HUMAN RESOURCE MANAGEMENT & EMPLOYEE RELATIONS

-The role of human capital in any organisation is of utmost importance.
-More so in anorganisation like ours where a majority of employees are customer-facing to facilitate asmooth delivery of our financial services.
+The role of human capital in any organization is of utmost importance.
+More so in anorganization like ours where a majority of employees are customer-facing to facilitate asmooth delivery of our financial services.
 There is a fine balance between customerservice and achievement of performance targets.
 The Company aims to provide a suitablework environment that encourages a positive attitude and superior performance.

-The Company also facilitates performance-linked incentives that will help themotivational levels of the workforce thereby sustaining growth and achievement targets.
+The Company also facilitates performance-linked incentives that will help themotivational levels of the workforce thereby sustaining growth and achieve targets.

 18. PARTICULARS OF EMPLOYEES